 As of April 2021, that would amount to US$ 600,000,000 - easily the most expensive dinner in History.
 Clearly belief in the Bitcoin system has grown dramatically as people go on the journey you are now taking, learning about sound money.

 But is anyone using it as money?
 Yes, there are over 1 million active Bitcoin addresses (users) particularly those suffering from the hyperinflation mentioned earlier, which constantly reduces the purchasing power of their existing money and those looking for a strong store of value.
+(We explain how to measure Bitcoin adoption in a later article).

 Hopefully you’ve now understood in basic terms what cryptocurrency is, and how it tries to achieve the function of sound money.
 As the first cryptocurrency, Bitcoin’s design has opened up a new phase in our journey to find the best sound money, and this is just the start.